Pam Golding Properties teamed up with Khayalethu in a 42K...Read More

 Towards a brighter future

-Our mission at the Khayalethu Youth Centre is to provide intervention programmes and alternative care for street children, specifically boys, between the ages of 8 and 18; meeting their basic needs through a holistic and developmental approach with the ultimate aim of re-socialisation and family re-unification.
+Our mission at the ACC Khayalethu Child and Youth Care Centre is to provide intervention programmes and alternative care for children at risk, specifically boys, between the ages of 8 and 18; meeting their basic needs through a holistic and developmental approach with the ultimate aim of re-socialisation and family re-unification.

 At the ACVV Khayalethu Oliver House, the young men are between 18 and 21 years of age.
 Here the aim is to source a skills programme or apprenticeship, over an extended period of time, that will enable the young men to re-integrate into society in a skilled and productive way while effectively providing for themselves and, hopefully, their own families some day.